TheFreezeTeam/TheFreezeTeamBlog/Source/TheFreezeTeamBlog/input/posts/drive-full.md

 # X-Ray Vision to diagnose "Hard drive full"

 I have a 2 TB drive, but early this week my "free space" was running low.
-I new I had created a couple of local Hyper-V VMs but thought, "I should have more free space than that!".
+I knew I had created a couple of local Hyper-V VMs but thought, "I should have more free space than that!".

 ## Analysis (X-Ray Vision)